thegenemyers/DAZZ_DB/README.md

-that the information is written in a very simple "1-code" ASCII format that makes it easy for one to read and parse the information for further use.  -r requests that each read number be displayed (useful if only a subset of reads is requested).  -h prints the header information which is the source file name, well #, and pulse range.
+that the information is written in a very simple "1-code" ASCII format that makes it easy for one to read and parse the information for further use.  -r requests that each read number be displayed (useful if only a subset of reads is requested).  -h prints the header information which is the source file name, well #, and pulse range, and optionally the quality of the read (if a Quiver DB) or the 4 SNR channel values (if an Arrow DB).
 -s requests the sequence be output, -i requests that the intrinsic quality values be output, -q requests that the 5 quiva sequences be output, -p requests the repeat profile be output (if available), and -m\<track\> requests that mask \<track\> be output.
 Set -u if you want data from the untrimmed database (the default is trimmed) and set -U if you'd like upper-case letter used in the DNA sequence strings.

 The format is very simple.
-Each requested piece of information occurs on a line.
+Each itme of information occurs on a line.
 The first character of every line is a "1-code" character that tells you what information to expect on the line.
 The rest of the line contains information where each item is separated by a single blank space.
 Strings are output as first an integer giving the